JoeyStanley/real/_posts/2018-01-23-randomizing-a-wordlist.md

                    first_letter != prev_word$first_letter)
 ```

+<div class="sidenote">¹ This came back to bite me and I only realized it until after the data collection was over.
+I included the word <i>scale</i> to get at /e/ before /l/, so it was tagged as a pre-lateral word.
+I also had the word <i>whale</i> to get a (wh)-aspiration.
+Since I didn't care about the vowel qualities of words included for their consonants, sure enough <i>scale</i> and <i>whale</i> ended up next to each other.
+Figures.</div>

 Now I actually filter out this list of potential words based on various criteria I've come up with.
-The code is slightly more complex because not every word has properties that I care about (for example, in a word that focuses on the consonants elicited, I'm not too concerned about the vowel quality<sup>1</sup>) so there are `NA`s.
+The code is slightly more complex because not every word has properties that I care about (for example, in a word that focuses on the consonants elicited, I'm not too concerned about the vowel quality¹) so there are `NA`s.
 So I need to first see if the previous word in the list is an `NA`.
 If it's not, then I need to select from only the words that do not share that property, or are also `NA`s.
 Does that makes sense?

 Here, I do this three times.
 If the previous word has a pre-lateral vowel, the next one can too, just not with the same vowel.
 Or a word without a pre-lateral vowel is okay too.
 Same thing with syllabic/morphological structure (the `context` column).
 And same thing with the last three letters of the word.